giannisgeros/IP_Geolocation/README.md

 It tries to call a second API(ipStack) for the same results.
 There is not third API if the second fails but you get the idea :D.
 When an ip is entered and the api returns results, the app writes these data to the cache for 3 seconds(just to see that they are there).
 If someone tries to input the same ip again, the app doesn't call the api instead it takes the results from the cache.
-This all works with JavaScript enabled (for better UX), but even with JanaScript turned off it still works.
+This all works with JavaScript enabled (for better UX), but even with JavaScript turned off it still works.

 ## Installation
 The second API (ipStack) requires an API key.